Red Velvet (group): 2019–2021: The ReVe Festival trilogy and Queendom

 In 2020, Red Velvet were featured in the animated musical film Trolls World Tour, in which they represented the K-pop trolls, and their song "Russian Roulette" was featured in the film.
 The film had the biggest digital debut of all time and broke streaming records.
 On August 21, Red Velvet released their SM Station single, a cover of BoA's "Milky Way", as part of a project celebrating BoA's 20th debut anniversary.
-This also marked Wendy's partial return to the group, eight months after her stage accident.
+The release also marked Wendy's partial return to the group, eight months after her stage accident.
 On October 17, Red Velvet released another soundtrack for the tvN drama Start-Up, titled "Future".
 Red Velvet was the fifth most-streamed K-pop artist on Spotify in 2020.

-On January 1, 2021, the group returned as five members, after one year of hiatus due to Wendy's injuries, for SM Town Live Culture Humanity, an online concert broadcast live.
+On January 1, 2021, the group returned as five members after a one year of hiatus due to Wendy's injuries, for SM Town Live Culture Humanity, an online concert broadcast live.
 On August 16, they released their sixth Korean EP, Queendom, alongside the lead single of the same name.
-In South Korea, the EP debuted at number 2 on the Gaon Album Chart in the chart issue dated August 15–21, 2021.
-In the United Kingdom, the EP debuted at number 17 on the UK Digital Albums in the chart issue dated August 20, 2021.
-In Japan, the EP debuted at number 41 on Billboard Japan Hot Albums in the chart issue dated August 25, 2021.
-In the United States, the EP debuted at number 16 and 11 on Billboard's Heatseekers Albums and World Albums chart, respectively, in the chart issue dated August 28, 2021.
+In South Korea, the EP debuted at number two on the Gaon Album Chart.
+The EP debuted at number 17 on the UK Digital Albums, and at number 41 on Billboard Japan Hot Albums chart.
+In the United States, Queendom debuted at numbers 16 and 11 on Billboard's Heatseekers Albums and World Albums chart, respectively.